jamesrcurran/australiancurriculum/numeracy.md

 ##### Elaborations only

-* **D&T**: Analyse how characteristics and properties of food determine preparation techniques and presentation when designing solutions for healthy eating
+* **D&T 7-8**: Analyse how characteristics and properties of food determine preparation techniques and presentation when designing solutions for healthy eating
  (ACTDEK033)
   * *investigating how a recipe can be modified to enhance health benefits, and justifying decisions, for example by replacing full cream milk with skim milk*
   * *analysing food preparation techniques used in different cultures including those from the Asia region and the impact of these on nutrient retention, aesthetics, taste and palatability, for example stir-frying*